 - Managing stress.
 Allow time to relax during the day by planning ahead and organizing quiet time throughout the day.
 When you find yourself in a stressful situation, consider stepping back.

 - Hot/Cold therapy.
 Apply heat or ice (whichever works best for you) to sore muscles to help ease a tension headache.
-For heat therapy, use a heating pad set on low, a hot-water bottle, a warm compress, or hot towel.
+For heat therapy, use a heating pad set on low, a hot-water bottle, a warm compress, or a hot towel.
 A hot bath or shower may also help.
 For cold therapy, wrap ice, an ice pack, or frozen vegetables in a cloth to protect your skin from frostbite.

 - Correct posture.
 Good posture can help keep your muscles from tensing.
 When standing, hold your shoulders back and your head level.
 Pull in your abdomen and buttocks.
 When sitting, your thighs should be parallel to the ground, and your head should not slump forward.